TurboSource-Marialis/machtiani/README.md

 # machtiani

 **Machtiani (mct)** is an experimental terminal based, locally ran code chat service.
 It's designed to work with real projects.
 Thousands of commits.
 Thousands of files.
-It rewards developer experience, but doesn't punish inexperience either.
+For most cases, you’ll get faster, higher quality answers at a fraction of the cost than token-guzzling alternatives.
+It also punches above its weight, and you won’t find a better agent that can even run locally on your MacBook.

 So why vibe when you can fly?

-- Unrivaled at finding the right answer based on precise context out of thousands of files in a project.
+- Efficiently finds right answer based on precise context out of thousands of files in a project.
 - Choose any API provider that adheres to OpenAI API spec, including locally ran ollama or mxl-lm.
+- Stands on own, but composes in the terminal with other command line tools, such Codex.
 - <div style="display: flex; align-items: center; text-align: left;">
     <span style="font-size: 1.1em; margin-right: 0.5em;">
       Enjoy this demo video and show support  👉